 |Grain Products||This food group contains very little of this nutrient.|

 |Milk and Alternatives||This food group contains very little of this nutrient.|

 |Meats and Alternatives||This food group contains very little of this nutrient.|

 Source: “Canadian Nutrient File 2015”

-Are Vitamin C Supplements Safe to Consume during Pregnancy?
+Are Vitamin C Supplements Safe to Consume During Pregnancy?

-Side Effects Of having Excessive Vitamin C
+Side Effects of Having Excessive Vitamin C

-Since vitamin C is a water-soluble vitamin, it is not stored in our body and any excess is excreted.
+Since Vitamin C is a water-soluble vitamin, it is not stored in our body and any excess is excreted.
 Still, it is important to keep in mind not to consume extremely high dosage (>2000 milligrams).
 Here are a few effects of vitamin C overdose in pregnancy:

-Vitamin C plays a crucial role in forming collagen and is required for healthy development of the baby.
+Vitamin C plays a crucial role in forming collagen and is required for the healthy development of the baby.
 The healthiest way to intake vitamin C is by including vitamin C rich fruits and vegetables in the daily diet.